arkalibaig/Free-Claude-Code/README.md

 A high performance bridge for running Claude Code using Gemini powered backends.
 This project provides a lean and lightweight pipeline optimized specifically for Google Gemini models.

 ## Project Status
-The bridge is now operational and focused strictly on Gemini integration.
+The bridge is still not fully operational and focused strictly on Gemini integration.
 All redundant providers and legacy modules have been removed to ensure maximum performance and minimal latency.

 ## Key Features
 * Gemini Optimization: Built specifically for Gemini 2.0 and 1.5 models.